Literary Achievement contest winners and ceremony date announced

-On Thursday, April 27th, at 6:30 p.m., the Wells-Ogunquit Community School District will present the 31st Annual Literary Achievement Awards ceremony on stage in the new Wells High School Performing Arts Center.
-This event will recognize 66 students who placed in this creative writing contest for 2017.
+On Thursday, April 26th, at 6:30 p.m., the Wells-Ogunquit Community School District will present the 32nd Annual Literary Achievement Awards ceremony on stage in the Olenn Performing Arts Center at Wells High School.
+This event will recognize the 61 students who placed in this creative writing contest for 2018.

-Fourteen ‘first place’ winners from grades kindergarten through Adult Community Education (ACE) will read all or a portion of their short stories and poems to the audience.
-At this time, prizes will be awarded including the prize of $500 to WHS senior Madison Morin for her poem, Reflecting Hope.
+Twelve ‘first place’ winners from grades Kindergarten through grade 12 will read all or a portion of their short stories and poems before the audience.
+At this time, prizes will be awarded including the prize of $500 to WHS senior Elijah Peters for his 1st place collection of poems.

 The Literary Achievement Awards contest was established in 1986.
 The program is sponsored by the Wells-Ogunquit CSD, the Rotary Clubs of Wells and Ogunquit and the Steakhouse in Wells.